fabiomarreco/BlogSource/source/_posts/2018-04-16-financial-modelling-in-fsharp-part-1.md

     | Compounded of CompoundFrequency
 ```

-The last piece of the puzzle is the DaycountConvention.
+The last piece of the puzzle is the `DaycountConvention`.
 In order to actually use the interest rate, you´ll need to known how many years (or fraction of years) there are between two given dates.
 There are a few conventions that are commonly used.
 And we will describe them in following post.
 [Wikipedia](https://en.wikipedia.org/wiki/Day_count_convention) has a good list of conventions explaining them in detail.
 Here are some that I use more frequently:

 ```fsharp
 type DaycountConvention =